stephenslab/gtexresults/README.md

 follow these steps.

-The complete analyses require installation of several programs and libraries, and requires downloading several large data sets.
-To facilitate reproducing our results, we have developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper) that includes all software components necessary to run the analyses.
+The complete analyses require installation of several programs and libraries, and requires several large data sets.
+To facilitate reproducing our results, we provide pre-processed data for use with the core analysis, and a bioinformatics pipeline with a small toy data-set to demonstrate the pre-processing step.
+We have also developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper) that includes all software components necessary to run the analyses.
 Docker can run on most popular operating systems (Mac, Windows and Linux) so